Work Life Balance for Health & Well Being

 Finding this balance is increasingly difficult due to the increased access to work related emails on weekends, so keeping my family informed if I do need to access these emails is important.
 I believe communication is the key factor in this issue, as it can be very easy to become overwhelmed with some of the pressures of the balance.

-Kerry Hall says
+• Kerry Hall

 Ben, I think your comment reflects how many people feel these days with access to technology allowing us to be connected 24/7, there is never a break or escape.
 It is important to manage this though and make sure we take time out for family and relaxation.